 What Does a Havapoo Look Like?

-The Havanese and poodle mix, aka the Havapoo, originated first in the United States of America, probably sometime in the last few decades thanks to the growing popularity of dog breeding.
-You can find these dogs with any number of physical appearances, resembling both a poodle and a Havanese.
+The Havanese poodle mix, aka the Havapoo, originated first in the United States of America, probably sometime in the last few decades thanks to the growing popularity of dog breeding.
+You can find this dog with any number of physical appearances, resembling both a poodle and a Havanese.
 It all comes down to, mainly, the type of poodle used in the breeding.

-Basically, you can expect your Havapoo dog to be slightly larger than your average Havanese dog.
-Havapoo dogs range dramatically in both height and weight, between 12 to 45 pounds and roughly 8 to 15 inches in height.
+Basically, you can expect your Havapoo to be slightly larger than your average Havanese dog.
+Havapoos range dramatically in both height and weight, between 12 to 45 pounds and roughly 8 to 15 inches tall in height.
 Those are some huge variables!
-It will depend largely whether the dog was bred using a standard poodle or a miniature poodle.
+It will depend largely on whether the dog was bred using a standard poodle or a miniature poodle.

-Havapoo dogs typically have short legs, extra floppy ears, and a very curly coat of hair.
-The color of the coat varies wildly, just like with any normal Havanese dog.
+Havapoos typically have short legs, extra floppy ears, and a very curly coat of hair.
+The colour of the coat varies wildly, just like with any normal Havanese dog.
 A Havapoo can be white, brown, gray, red, and even black.
 And while the length of a Havapoo’s coat greatly varies, the one thing that stays the same is that their coat is always relatively wavy, just like with a typical Havanese.

 What is the Temperament of a Havapoo Dog?

-Havapoo dogs tend to be not only super intelligent, but also highly curious.
+Havapoo dogs tend to be not only super intelligent but also highly curious.
 They have a very playful nature that makes them great with young children.
-If you are looking for a dog to grow up alongside your child, a Havapoo is an excellent choice.
+If you are looking for a dog to grow up alongside your child, Havapoos are an excellent choice.